micahbrich/git-trello/readme.md

   token: <token>
 ```

-To fill those in & authorize Trello, follow these steps:
+It should also give you this exact instructions, but they're here, too – to authorize Trello, follow these steps:

 1. Visit https://trello.com/app-key, copy & paste key & secret into `~/.trellorc` in the format above
 2. Modify this url: